Build a WhatsApp AI Agent in 30 Minutes (No Code) Using DronaHQ

 Time: 5 minutes.

-Step 4: Connect Google Calendar
+Step 4 – Connect Google Calendar for Automated Bookings

-Added Google Calendar integration.
-Configured it to:
+Next, add Google Calendar integration.
+Configure it to:

-- Check Dr. Sharma’s availability
+- Check doctor’s availability

 - Book slots when requested